xzk-git/po2lmo/README.md

 po2lmo is a lightweight command‑line tool used to convert .po translation files into .lmo files for LuCI (OpenWrt’s web interface).
-This repository provides precompiled binaries for 15 different platforms, including Linux, Windows, macOS, OpenWrt, ARM SBCs, Alpine Linux (musl), RISC‑V, and more.o.
+This repository provides precompiled binaries for 15 different platforms, including Linux, Windows, macOS, OpenWrt, ARM SBCs, Alpine Linux (musl), RISC‑V, and more.k

 All binaries are statically compiled where possible and require no external dependencies.